The Masque of the Red Death Symbolism

 The Seven Rooms represent the stages of life.
 More on this later.

-The Masqueraders symbolize all humans and gives creedence to the interpretation that the seven rooms represent the seven ages of man (covered further in the next section).
+The Masqueraders symbolize all humans and gives credence to the interpretation that the seven rooms represent the seven ages of man (covered further in the next section).

-Colors play an important role in this story:
+Colors play an important role in The Masque of the Red Death symbolism.

 Red – The most obvious color symbolism in “The Masque of the Red Death” is in its title.
 Red symbolizes death and blood.
 The gruesome description of the Red Death gives the color a ghastly connotation, especially in light of the red window panes contained in the death room at the far western end of the imperial suite.